-Alex got in touch with me recently seeking some help with his stillwater techniques...
+Alex got in touch with me recently seeking some help with his still water fly fishing techniques...

 PHOTO: Stu Hastie